qmk/qmk_firmware/users/dennytom/chording_engine/README.md

 ### Implementation

-The source files are split into several files. `engine_part1.in` and `engine_part2.in` contain C code that defines the Chord structure, implementations for all provided functions and the engine itself. `parser.py` generates keyboard and keymap dependent code.
+The source files are split into several files. `engine.part.1`, `engine.part.2` and `engine.part.3` contain C code that defines the Chord structure, implementations for all provided functions and the engine itself. `parser.py` generates keyboard and keymap dependent code.
+The file `chord.py` contains most of the logic required to properly translate chords from the JSON to the C code.
 I rarely write in python, if you have improvements, let me know, *please*.

 ### Internal keycodes